 “After all, James and Rupert Murdoch are not all that different in the play-out of the scandal,” Enders said.
 “They’ve both been heavily implicated in different ways.
 So this is a response.”

-Operating income (NWSA) at News Corp.’s publishing unit, which includes the Wall Street Journal, New York Post and Times of London, dropped 32 percent from fiscal 2008 to 2011, according to data compiled by Bloomberg.
+Operating income (NWSA:US) at News Corp.’s publishing unit, which includes the Wall Street Journal, New York Post and Times of London, dropped 32 percent from fiscal 2008 to 2011, according to data compiled by Bloomberg.
 A shift to the Web has cut industry advertising and circulation revenue, while News Corp.’s entertainment units, including Fox networks and the Twentieth Century Fox film studio, increased profit by 13 percent.

 Bloomberg LP, the parent of Bloomberg News, competes with News Corp. units in providing financial news and information.